A Tale of a Bellboy, a Concierge, a Murder and a Hotel (Spoilers)…

 Hulk Rating: /10

 This film was submitted as part of the Wes Anderson Blogathon run by Sean Munger.
-Also with this cast, Bill Murray features in Tootsie, 5 Amazing Cameos.
+Also with this cast, Bill Murray features in Lost in Translation, Tootsie and 5 Amazing Cameos.
 Léa Seydoux and Ralph Fiennes are also in my review of Spectre.
 Jeff Goldblum appears in his blogathon tribute, The Tall Guy, Invasion of the Body Snatchers and The Fly.